 The City of Soldotna now has two Storefront Improvement Programs.
 In addition to the traditional storefront program which provides matching grants for the physical improvement to building facades, the City has added a “Virtual” storefront program to assist local businesses build and maintain websites.
 The virtual program seeks to expand the marketplace for local goods and services by assisting businesses develop or expand their online presence.
 The City will contribute 75% of eligible costs up to a maximum of $1000.
 Guidelines and applications are now available for the Virtual Storefront Program.

-The City of Soldotna’s Storefront Improvement Program provides a municipal matching grant - up to $7,500 - for exterior business remodels in our commercial districts.
-The program was created in 2012, to achieve several goals of the City’s Comprehensive Plan, including: encouraging private investment in the downtown commercial areas; and beautifying the Sterling and Kenai Spur Highway corridors.
+The City of Soldotna’s traditional Storefront Improvement Program provides a municipal matching grant - up to $7,500 - for exterior business remodels in our commercial districts.
+The remainder of this webpage is dedicated to the original storefront program which was created in 2012.
+The program seeks to encourage private investment in the downtown commercial areas; and to beautify the Sterling and Kenai Spur Highway corridors.

 How to Apply